dr-js/stash/linux/arch/0-0-install.md

 this may be some initial configuration, and not happen again.

 After that:
-- `pacman -S sudo openssh screen nodejs npm ...`
+- `pacman -S bash-completion man-db which screen openssh git p7zip ...`
-- add `.bashrc` and alias
 - add a normal user with `sudo`: https://wiki.archlinux.org/index.php/General_recommendations#Users_and_groups
 - setup SSH server: https://wiki.archlinux.org/index.php/OpenSSH
+- add `.bashrc` and alias